AriesPlaysNation/SignURL/README.md

 If you would like to [Donate Here](https://www.paypal.me/TheAriesPlays) by clicking the link!
 I am very interested in created plugins so hopefully there will be more in the near future!

 Come join the [Discord](https://discord.gg/KUd7uCM) for more content, development, and gaming!
+Also use this link for any suggestions :)

+Even though the plugin is finished, I'll be adding to it at a later time!